APNIC-Labs/draft-kskroll-sentinel/README.md

    sentinel-not-ta-11112.example.com, and as all of Ed's resolvers both perform DNSSEC validation and recognise the sentinel label Ed will be unable to fetch the "root-key-sentinel-not-ta-11112" resource.
-This tells Ed that his resolvers have not installed the new KSK and he will be negatively implacted by the KSK roll..

-   Geoff would like to do a large scale test and provide the information back to Alice.
-He uses some mechanism such as causing users to go to
+This